The Power (1968 film)

-The Power is a 1968 American Tech noir, science fiction thriller film from MGM, produced by George Pal, directed by Byron Haskin (his final film), that stars George Hamilton and Suzanne Pleshette.
+The Power is a 1968 American tech noir thriller film from MGM, produced by George Pal, directed by Byron Haskin (his final film), that stars George Hamilton and Suzanne Pleshette.
 It is based on the 1956 science fiction novel The Power by Frank M. Robinson.

-The storyline concerns a hunt to find a man who seems the ability to control or slay others with their minds.
+The storyline concerns a hunt to find a man who seems to have the ability to control or slay others with his mind.